grierforensics/Great-DANE-Toolset/README.md

 The build is done with Simple Build Tool (SBT).

-This is a multi-project build, so some sbt commands will be to sub projects and will be prefixed with the module name: `web\SOMETASK`.

 The web portion of the project is based on the main Webapp plugin.
 This gives a handful of webapp related build tasks such as preparing a webapp directory without creating a war `web\webapp:prepare`, running a web container locally, or deploying to a cloud webapp container.
 See: https://github.com/earldouglas/xsbt-web-plugin.